jwoglom/statusboard/README.md

    **http://statusboard-host/myusername/follower1,follower2**

 4. You're done!
 You can configure custom iframe widgets and other settings (such as _accesscontrol_, which restricts you from changing the status of your followers) in config.py.
-The following screenshot should be the approximate result:
+The following screenshot should show the result of setting your own username as *james* and followers as *person1* and *person2*:

 <img src="https://i.imgur.com/WL7g2V3.png" width=800 />